TractorHacking/TractorHacking.github.io/README.md

 ## Licenses

+TractorHacking.github.io (c) by The Tractor Hacking Team

-This work by https://tractorhacking.github.io is licensed under a Creative Commons Attribution 4.0 International License.
+TractorHacking.github.io is licensed under a
+Creative Commons Attribution 4.0 International License.

+You should have received a copy of the license along with this work.
+If not, see <http://creativecommons.org/licenses/by/4.0/>.